 For humans, urgency is a powerful motivator.

-And offers without urgency offer result in people procrastinating on making a decision — or being wishy-washy with what they say.
+And offers without urgency result in people procrastinating on making a decision — or being wishy-washy with what they say.

-That’s why expiration dates are so useful.
+That’s why expiration dates are so helpful.

 19. Use Affirmative Language

 Salespeople with a positive outlook and attitude often achieve better results — so stick to the bright side as much as possible.

 InPower Coaching offers the following examples of “affirming language”…

 “I appreciate everything you have offered, especially [example concession they’ve made], and I’m glad you like [example concession I’ve made].
 Would you be willing to include [request]?”

 “I understand you’re wanting X, Y, Z, correct?
 If this is true, I’m happy we can give you X and Y, but unfortunately, we cannot do Z for [reason].”

 That’s because when you stay optimistic — and treat problems, concerns, or objections as though they’re overshadowed by more important benefits (in attitude, not in words) — the person listening to you will often follow suit.